karatelabs/karate/README.md

 ```

 And if you need to set some of these 'globally' you can easily do so using [the `karate` object](#the-karate-object) in [`karate-config.js`](#configuration).

+### System Properties for SSL and HTTP proxy
+For HTTPS / SSL, you can also specify a custom certificate or trust store by [setting Java system properties](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#InstallationAndCustomization).
+And similarly - for [specifying the HTTP proxy](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html).

 # Payload Assertions
 ## Prepare, Mutate, Assert.